EvelynPloetz/Deep-LASI/docs/source/docu/opening.rst

    Starting the extraction of intensity traces

 .. note:: In the case, that an error occurs at the end of the data extraction, try to save the extracted traces anyway.
-Errors are reported for certain Windows installation, that we are currently investigating.
+Errors were reported for certain Windows installation, that we are currently investigating to solve the problem.

 *Constant excitation* |br|
 In the case of constant laser excitation, we need to consider different experimental schemes again.
 In the case that multiple detection channels have been employed during constant excitation with one laser source, ...